wpgeorgia/portfolio/index.md

 # 📊 Analyzing MARTA GTFS Data in R

-This assignment demonstrates how to work with General Transit Feed Specification (GTFS) data from the Metropolitan Atlanta Rapid Transit Authority (MARTA) using R.
+Demonstrating how to work with General Transit Feed Specification (GTFS) data from the Metropolitan Atlanta Rapid Transit Authority (MARTA) using R, this assignment.

 🛰️ **Key Tools Used:**
 - `tidytransit` for GTFS data handling